sharfuddin1986/Project1/README.md

 # Project1

-You have been Hired Sr. DevOps Engineer in Birla Software.
+You have been Hired Sr. DevOps Engineer in Wazooz Software company.
 They want to implement DevOpsLifecycle in their company.
 You have been asked to implement this lifecycle as fast as possible.
 Birla Software is a product-based company, their product is available on this GitHub link